opencv/opencv/3rdparty/readme.txt

 should use BUILD_<library_name> CMake flags (for example, BUILD_PNG for the libpng library).

 ------------------------------------------------------------------------------------
-libjpeg 8d (8.4)  -   The Independent JPEG Group's JPEG software.
+libjpeg               The Independent JPEG Group's JPEG software.
                       Copyright (C) 1991-2012, Thomas G. Lane, Guido Vollbeding.
                       See IGJ home page http://www.ijg.org
                       for details and links to the source code

-                      HAVE_JPEG preprocessor flag must be set to make imgcodecs use libjpeg.
-                      On UNIX systems configure script takes care of it.
+                      WITH_JPEG CMake option must be ON to add libjpeg support to imgcodecs.
 ------------------------------------------------------------------------------------
-libpng 1.5.12     -   Portable Network Graphics library.
+libpng                Portable Network Graphics library.
                       Copyright (c) 2004, 2006-2012 Glenn Randers-Pehrson.
                       See libpng home page http://www.libpng.org
                       for details and links to the source code

-                      HAVE_PNG preprocessor flag must be set to make imgcodecs use libpng.
-                      On UNIX systems configure script takes care of it.
+                      WITH_PNG CMake option must be ON to add libpng support to imgcodecs.
 ------------------------------------------------------------------------------------
-libtiff 4.0.2     -   Tag Image File Format (TIFF) Software
+libtiff               Tag Image File Format (TIFF) Software
                       Copyright (c) 1988-1997 Sam Leffler
                       Copyright (c) 1991-1997 Silicon Graphics, Inc.
                       See libtiff home page http://www.remotesensing.org/libtiff/
                       for details and links to the source code

-                      HAVE_TIFF preprocessor flag must be set to make imgcodecs use libtiff.
-                      On UNIX systems configure script takes care of it.
-                      In this build support for ZIP (LZ77 compression) is turned on.
+                      WITH_TIFF CMake option must be ON to add libtiff & zlib support to imgcodecs.
 ------------------------------------------------------------------------------------
-zlib 1.2.7        -   General purpose LZ77 compression library
+zlib                  General purpose LZ77 compression library
                       Copyright (C) 1995-2012 Jean-loup Gailly and Mark Adler.
                       See zlib home page http://www.zlib.net
                       for details and links to the source code

-                      No preprocessor definition is needed to make imgcodecs use this library - it is included automatically if either libpng or libtiff are used.
 ------------------------------------------------------------------------------------
-jasper-1.900.1    -   JasPer is a collection of software
+jasper                JasPer is a collection of software
                       (i.e., a library and application programs) for the coding and manipulation of images.
 This software can handle image data in a variety of formats.
 One such format supported by JasPer is the JPEG-2000